PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 16 Plans.md

 			- Flowers wilt and have strange growths when they germinate near the shard
 			- Animals are seemingly resurrected immediately after death in proximity, but display increasingly violent and unsettling behavior after.
 			- The proximity to the shard doesn't matter once the life form has been corrupted.

+Person 3: *Brother Tiron*
+*Session Information*
+- Brother Tiron is a lowly friar in the CotSF who makes coin on the side as a smuggler
+	- He has smuggled illegal ingredients and parts for Aeren d'Cannith in the past
+	- He is willing to smuggle the party out of the city for a price
+		- He will smuggle them through... the sewers? by lightning rail?
+Some way that will create another encounter?
+- He can be found in *Trader's Bridge* in *Middle Tarvick's Market*

 ### Plot Actions